Lizzzzz95/bookmark_manager/README.md

 So that I can view what pages I visit a lot,
 I want be able to see a list of bookmarks.

+As a user
+So I can store bookmark data for later retrieval
+I want to add a bookmark to Bookmark Manager.

 ### Domain Model

 ![Bookmark Manager domain model](images/bookmark_manager_1.png)